Key points at a glance

 Minnesota Energy Resources is working closely with NNG to ensure service is restored as quickly and safely as possible.

-While repairs take place, NNG will be using natural gas supply trucks to provide a temporary supply of natural gas to help homes and businesses stay warm.
+While repairs take place, NNG is providing a temporary supply of natural gas to help homes and businesses stay warm.

 Due to the type of damage to the pipeline, permanent service may not be fully restored for several days.